-Prerequisite: Algebra proficiency (demonstrated by a grade of C- or better in MAT-0093, an ACT mathematics score of 19 or higher, an SAT mathematics score of 530 or higher, or a score of 45 or higher on the ALEKS Mathematics Placement Test) as well as a trigonometry proficiency (demonstrated by a grade of C- or better in MAT-1013 or a Trigonometry subscore of 40 or higher on the ALEKS Mathematics Placement Test).
+Prerequisite: Algebra proficiency (demonstrated by a grade of C- or better in MAT-0093, an ACT Mathematics subscore of 19 or higher, an SAT Mathematics subscore of 530 or higher, or an ALEKS PPL placement score of 46 or higher), as well as trigonometry proficiency (demonstrated by a grade of C- or better in MAT-1013 or a passing score on the Trigonometry Placement Exam).
 Corequisite: PHY-2010.